The MicrobiomeSupport Final Conference will take place from 27-29 June at Ateliers des Tanneurs, Brussels.

-The MicrobiomeSupport conference is targeted towards representatives of microbiome- and food system related fields, i.e. of the following stakeholder groups:
+The MicrobiomeSupport conference welcomed representatives of microbiome- and food system related fields, i.e. of the following stakeholder groups:

 - The scientific community & academia